In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 Now back to our Roomba 980 vs. i7 debate; what brings the difference, and are there similarities?

-From the fact that the two models are from the same brand, we definitely have similarities.
+The fact that the two models are from the same brand explains all similarities.

 - First, the two units have the same design and shape.